signalogic/SigSRF_SDK/pktlib_readme.md

 ## DSGetPacketInfo

   * retrieves packet information
-  * pkt should point to a packet, and pktlen should contain the length of the packet, in bytes.
+  * pkt_buf should point to a packet, and pktlen should contain the length of the packet, in bytes.
 If a packet length is unknown, pktlen can be given as -1.
 Packets may be provided from socket APIs, pcap files, or other sources.
 The DSOpenPcap() and DSReadPcap() APIs can be used for pcap and pcapng files.
 The DSFormatPacket() API can be used to help construct a packet
   * sessionHandle should contain a session handle if uFlags contains a DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, or DS_PKT_INFO_CHNUM_xxx flag, which require the packet be verified as matching with sessionHandle as a valid existing session.
 Otherwise sessionHandle should be set to -1, for any general packet.
 See additional sessionHandle notes below
   * uFlags should contain one DS_BUFFER_PKT_xxx_PACKET flag and one or more DS_PKT_INFO_xxx flags, defined below.
 If the DS_BUFFER_PKT_IP_PACKET flag is given the packet should start with an IP header; if the DS_BUFFER_PKT_UDP_PACKET or DS_BUFFER_PKT_RTP_PACKET flags are given the packet should start with a UDP or RTP header.
 DS_BUFFER_PKT_IP_PACKET is the default if no flag is given.
 Use the DS_PKT_INFO_HOST_BYTE_ORDER flag if packet headers are in host byte order.
 Network byte order is the default if no flag is given (or the DS_PKT_INFO_NETWORK_BYTE_ORDER flag is given).
 Byte order flags apply only to headers, not payload contents.
 See additional uFlags notes below
   * return value is the packet item(s) as specified, PKT_INFO_RET_XXX flags if uFlags includes DS_PKT_INFO_PKTINFO or DS_PKT_INFO_FRAGMENT_xxx flags, packet length for reassembled packets, or < 0 for an error condition (note that some RTP items, such as SSRC, may have legitimate values < 0 when interpreted as a 32-bit int)